 This course examines the information and communications tools, technologies, and standards integral to consumer, merchant, and enterprise services in the payments and financial service sectors.
 Explores technology’s role in reshaping FinTech businesses.
 Technologies span messaging, communication networks and gateways, core processing, mobile and online software, and application program interfaces (APIs).
 Includes the challenges, standards, and techniques associated with securing systems and data.

-COMMERCIAL BANKING AND FINTECH
+BANKING AND FINTECH

 The FinTech revolution is creating significant disruption to the traditional processes of managing and regulating financial institutions, especially banks.
 Understanding, assessing and forecasting FinTech’s impact on banking is particularly important because proper management and oversight of financial institutions is essential to the efficient operation of the national, as well as global, economy.
 In this course, students will learn about the principles and practices of commercial bank management, bank regulation, and the tradeoffs between risk and return.
 Challenges presented by the FinTech evolution, including traditional and emergent competitors as well as demographic, social, and technology forces driving change in the industry, will be integrated throughout the entire course.